-Stock Based Compensation - The Company has share-based compensation plans under which employees, consultants, suppliers and directors may be granted restricted stock, as well as options to purchase shares of Company common stock at the fair market value at the time of grant.
-Stock-based compensation cost is measured by the Company at the grant date, based on the fair value of the award, over the requisite service period.
+Stock Based Compensation - The Company has share-based compensation plans under which employees, consultants, suppliers and directors may be granted restricted stock, as well as options and warrants to purchase shares of Company common stock at the fair market value at the time of grant.
+Stock-based compensation cost to employees is measured by the Company at the grant date, based on the fair value of the award, over the requisite service period under ASC 718.
 For options issued to employees, the Company recognizes stock compensation costs utilizing the fair value methodology over the related period of benefit.
-Grants of stock options and stock to non-employees and other parties are accounted for in accordance with the ASC 505.